Naroda Patiya massacre: The judgement

 The first verdict in the trial case was handed down on 29 August 2012 by Judge Jyotsna Yagnik.
 The special trial court convicted Maya Kodnani, the sitting Bharatiya Janata Party MLA from Naroda and former Minister for Women and Child Development of Gujarat, and Bajrang Dal politician Babu Bajrangi under Indian Penal Code Section 120 B (criminal conspiracy) and 302 (murder).
 It also convicted 30 other people of murder, criminal conspiracy and other criminal charges, and acquitted 29 accused, giving them the benefit of the doubt as there was lack of evidence against them.
 Kodnai was the first woman, MLA and minister to be convicted in the Gujarat riot case.
 Suresh Dedawala (Richard) alias Langado and accomplices were convicted of rape and murder along with accomplices.

 The prosecution requested the death penalty for all the convicts.
 Sentencing took place on 31 August: Kodani was given a 28-year prison term, and received two sentences; the first for 10 years under Indian Penal Code Section 326 (voluntarily causing grievous hurt by dangerous weapons or means) and the second for 18 years under Section 302 (murder) and others.
 Her sentences are set to run consecutively, making a total of 28 years.
 Bajrangi received life imprisonment.
 Of the rest of the 30 convicted, 22 were sentenced to a minimum of 14 years and 7 to a minimum of 21 years in prison; they included Naresh Chara, Morli Sindhi, Haresh Rathod, Suresh Langado, Premchand Tiwari, Manojbhai Sindhi Kukrani and Bipin Panchal.
 One of the convicted, Suresh alias Shahjad Nekalkar, absconded and his sentencing was deferred.

 The original case in the Trial court had 61 accused.
 In August 2012, 32 were found guilty and 29 were acquitted.
-The accused appealed Gujarat High court.
-On a April 2018 ruling on the appeals, the High court convicted 16, among them Bajrangi, while 18 others including Kodnani were acquitted.
+The accused appealed Gujarat High Court.
+On an April 2018 ruling on the appeals, the High Court convicted 16, among them Bajrangi, while 18 others including Kodnani were acquitted.
 Three of the thirteen convicted were sentenced to 10 years rigorous imprisonment, nine were sentenced to 21 years of rigorous imprisonment and one was sentenced to 10 years in jail.